wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 == Description ==

-Shortcodes can be added to Page Titles, Post Titles, Widgets, Widget Titles, Site Title and Description, not just Pages and Posts as is already provided by WordPress itself.
+Shortcodes can be added to Page Titles, Post Titles, Widgets, Widget Titles, Custom Fields, Site Title and Description, not just Pages and Posts as is already provided by WordPress itself.
 This allows Shortcodes to be used in Sidebars, Menus, Headers, Footers and even the HTML `<title>` element that appears in the Title Bar of most browsers.

 A Settings page includes checkboxes to select where Shortcodes might appear: